-Our inventory in the fall of 2017 and winter of 2018 revealed we had around 80,000 plants for sale and around 9000 stock plants.
+Our inventory in the fall of 2017 and winter of 2018 revealed we had around 100,000 plants for sale and around 9000 stock plants.
 Despite all our efforts, we only have perhaps 50-75% of the plants we have for sale listed in our on-line store.
-If you've been following our catalog changes this year, you might realize that we have nearly 4,000 species/sizes and around 27,000 products for sale through our website.
+If you've been following our catalog changes this year, you might realize that we have over 4,000 species/sizes and around 27,000 products for sale through our website.
 What's more, we've changed the listings to be a little friendlier to view in web browsers.

 We're shipping orders normally at this time.
 We have a Wholesale List available for March 2018, and it represents a serious makeover of that list.
 We're attempting to make our wholesale list look a little more like our on-line catalog to better aid wholeale customers find the plants they are looking for.